 In geopolitically sensitive contexts, there may be a role for third-party researchers – as in Eritrea/Ethiopia.
 Successful research collaborations have been achieved with DPRK (Hammond, 2016; Horn and Schmincke, 2000).
 Furthermore, DPRK scientists are collaborative:

 We are very much eager to contact with the international organisations.
 We are in contact with China annually.
-If there is an international seminar and we are invited we will go there. (scientist 3, Aug 2014)
+If there is an international seminar and we are invited we will go there.
+(Scientist 3, Aug 2014)

 This was also the case in the 1990s (Horn and Schmincke, 2000).